HermiTech-LLC/BHmetrics_WHsim/README.md

 1. **Kerr Black Hole Visualization**: Demonstrates the visualization of the event horizon and ergosphere of a Kerr black hole, highlighting the impacts of rotation on the spacetime geometry of black holes.

-2. **Morris-Thorne Wormhole Plot**: Offers a visual representation of the Morris-Thorne wormhole, a theoretical concept in spacetime physics, illustrating a traversable wormhole.
+2. **Morris-Thorne Wormhole Plot**: Offers a visual representation of the Morris-Thorne wormhole, a theoretical concept in spacetime physics, illustrating a traversable wormhole using interactive Plotly graphs.

-3. **Advanced Wormhole Simulator**: Incorporates an interactive simulator using wxPython and VPython, facilitating the exploration of the Morris-Thorne wormhole under various parameters, including effects from exotic matter and spin.
+3. **Advanced Wormhole Simulator**: Incorporates an interactive simulator using Plotly and ipywidgets in a Jupyter notebook environment.
+This simulator allows exploration of the Morris-Thorne wormhole under various parameters, including effects from exotic matter and spin.

 ## Requirements